Is the Housing Market Headed for a Crash? What to Know (Updated for 2026)

 The good news is that this equity can prevent a housing market crash.
 However, property ownership is the traditional means of building wealth in America, meaning those inheriting property will have an even bigger advantage over those not born into this demographic, deepening inequality.
 Those inheriting a first home can afford to invest in a second to generate income, while workers struggle to get their foot in the door for a place to live.

 This shift offers opportunities and challenges.
-It opens the door for more development in rural areas — which they can complete wisely, learning from past mistakes.
+It opens the door to more development in rural areas, which they can complete wisely, learning from past mistakes.
 They can build on concepts like the 15-minute city, locating employment opportunities, shopping and recreation within residential areas instead of lengthy commutes to urban hubs.
 Developers can access better land deals in such regions, increasing housing affordability.

 One thing is certain — the housing market will remain somewhat tumultuous in the near future.
 However, careful decision-making that keeps human needs at the forefront may prevent another crash.